codehaus/coconut/README.txt

 Coconut - A Framework for event-driven and highly concurrent services.

-Last updated 30 January 2007, Copyright 2004-2006 Kasper Nielsen
+Last updated 31 January 2007, Copyright 2004-2007 Kasper Nielsen

-This is a small overview of how the source repository is organised, and how to build Coconut 5.0.
+This is a small overview of how the source repository is organised, and how to build it.

 ## Repository organisation
 The repository is organised into the following components.

+- cache

-- coconut-core   Contains core interfaces (used throuhout most of the other projects), Filters : Definitions
+- core   Contains core interfaces (used throuhout most of the other projects), Filters : Definitions
+- coconut-utils

+- event

-- coconut-aio
+- internal

-- coconut-cache
+- management

-- coconut-event
+- pom

-- coconut-sandbox          This is where experimental code is placed
+- sandbox          This is where experimental code is placed

-- coconut-test-framework   This framework is used for testing all coconut projects, its based on a cvs version of junit 4
+- test-framework   This framework is used for testing most coconut projects Most likely you will not need to check this out

+- trunks
 - site                     (not currently present) This is where the web site for www.coconut.org is generated from.